strixPanahu/csci1620_lab04/README.md

 	- [x] b.)
 I used 40 spaces for the email fields (e.g., file.write(f'{“Email”:40s} —Count \n’)) to achieve uniform formatting.
 This is preferable to using tab spaces as tab spaces might not be consistent across different systems (Refer to your week 2 string notes for details on this).

+## Feedback 2/18:
+- [ ] 9.) output.csv

+  - [ ] a.)
+Didn’t use regular expressions to extract lines that begin with “From “

+  - [ ] b.)
+Logic error in retrieving values for csv file - days are off

+- [ ] 10.) output.txt

+    - [ ] a.)
+Logic error in counting the emails

+- [ ] 11.) if file is opened using with, it is automatically closed when exiting that block of code. a file.close() statement is not needed.

+- [ ] 12.) newline='' is not needed when working with text files.